martinibiscotti/summitcables/marshmallow.md

 # SE Marshmallow
-<h3 align="center"><strong><a href="https://docs.google.com/forms/d/e/1FAIpQLScXeaGVxPAlDnpC9aUkNRVmqdTOGtjWLpK3dhY6Z6gz3uqpuw/viewform">Summitcables x Thic Thock Order Form</a></strong></h3>
+<h2 align="center"><strong><a href="https://docs.google.com/forms/d/e/1FAIpQLScXeaGVxPAlDnpC9aUkNRVmqdTOGtjWLpK3dhY6Z6gz3uqpuw/viewform">Summitcables x Thic Thock Order Form</a></strong></h3>

-Hello, welcome to our partnership, we are teaming up with Thic Thock to bring you specialty Marshmallow cables :) I hope you enjoy this group buy.
+Hello, welcome to our partnership, we are teaming up with Thic Thock to bring you specialty Marshmallow cables.
+I hope you enjoy this group buy. :)

 These are [SE Cables](https://summitcables.com/#detachable), meaning they are deadlocked into a detachable design.